Meet the 2020 Hansen PhD Scholar Cat Gay

 Working with Deb Tout-Smith, Senior Curator of Home and Community at Museums Victoria, introduced me to the topic of nineteenth-century girlhood.
 I volunteered with Deb on a curatorial project, in which we catalogued a dolls’ house that had been used by three generations of girls from the same family.
 Under the guidance of my Honours supervisor Dr Kat Ellinghaus (who is now Associate Professor at La Trobe), I transformed my interest in the history of childhood and material culture into a fully-fledged Honours project, which my PhD thesis extends upon.

-White Family & Their Maid, Ashford Vale Farm, Cardigan, Victoria, circa 1890.
+White family and their maid, Ashford Vale Farm, Cardigan, Victoria, c1890.
 Photographer unknown.
 Museums Victoria, MM 001279

 What does receiving the Hansen PhD Scholarship mean for you?